mellinoe/veldrid-docs/articles/api-concepts.md

 Textures can be sampled in shader programs using a [TextureView](xref:Veldrid.TextureView).
 They can also be used as the destination of drawing operations when used to create a [Framebuffer](xref:Veldrid.Framebuffer) object.

+See the [Textures overview](xref:textures) for more information about Textures.

 [VertexBuffers](xref:Veldrid.VertexBuffer) and [IndexBuffers](xref:Veldrid.IndexBuffer) are specific kinds of Buffers which are used to store vertex and index information.
 These are used as a data source for drawing operations.

 [UniformBuffers](xref:Veldrid.UniformBuffer) are Buffers which can be read from shader programs.
 These are commonly used to store object transformations, camera transformations, and other arbitrary pieces of data encoding some information about the scene being rendered.